 Teenage Dick Now through July 15 at The Public Theater, 7:30 pm (weekend matinees at 1:30 pm): $50+

 As I’ve discussed several times before, wacky Shakespeare adaptations are a dime a dozen.
 Normally, this manifests in the form of doing something other than the expected set design, costume design, or casting, while leaving the original script—and sometimes other age-old practices—intact.
-Mike Lew’s Teenage Dick, co-presented by the Ma-Yi Theater Company, does something different.
+Mike Lew’s Teenage Dick, presented by the Ma-Yi Theater Company in association with The Public Theater, does something different.
 It portrays Richard III (“the most famous disabled character of all time”) as a high school junior with cerebral palsy who is determined to become class president, and will do whatever it takes to get there.
 Given that most productions of Richard III feature an able-bodied actor in the titular role even when breaking with tradition in other parts of the staging (yes I’ve written about this topic before), this play’s focus on both authentic casting and disability is a breath of fresh air.
 Keep Reading »

 It is time once again for the slew of winter theater festivals that usually fill the month of January to its very brim, and cause many an artist to triple-check their schedule and/or wallets to see how they can make it all work.
 Beginning on Thursday is one of the most notable fests, Under The Radar, presented by The Public Theater.
 Though it’s only 12 days, there are more than 155 performances across five venues.
 Even slightly pondering that gives me scheduling-related anxiety.